Exus Blog Article

-According to Laura Suter, a personal finance analyst at the investment platform AJ Bell: “Few people are making the full leap to having all of their finances with these app-only banks because they are held back by a mixture of mistrust, apathy and shoeboxing.”
+According to Laura Suter, a personal finance analyst at the investment platform AJ Bell: “Few people are making the full leap to having all of their finances with these app-only banks because they are held back by a mixture of mistrust, apathy, and shoe boxing.”

 Shoeboxing refers to the practice of using one bank almost as a virtual shoebox from which to keep track of all their daily expenses, whilst leaving their more significant expenses to the traditional banks.
 So, whilst banks like Starling and Monzo might have experienced significant uptake in recent years, the real challenge for 2020 is going to be getting customers to pay their salaries into their digital accounts.

-As the technology and the brands themselves become more familiar to the public, perception is bound to soften, but for now, there is an uphill battle ahead for challenger banks across Europe hoping to convince consumers that they are a safe and legitimate long-term option.
+As the technology and the brands themselves become more familiar to the public, perception is bound to soften, but for now, there is an uphill battle ahead for challenger banks across Europe hoping to convince consumers that they are safe and legitimate long-term option.

 This is a struggle no doubt felt by Metro Bank - one of the first true challenger banks that was birthed in the wake of the financial crisis back in 2010.
-Share prices at Metro have been tumbling of late, with false social media rumours last year leading to a mass exodus.
-That a spurious rumour can generate such a reaction seems to underline the fact that customers simply don’t see these banks as truly legitimate.
+Share prices at Metro have been tumbling of late, with false social media rumors last year leading to a mass exodus.
+That a spurious rumor can generate such a reaction seems to underline the fact that customers simply don’t see these banks as truly legitimate.
 At least not yet.

-While a large majority agree that the latest financial technologies should be available to them, when it comes to newer digital ways of managing money, we see some reluctance around adoption, with concerns about security, privacy and maintaining control of finances appearing to be key barriers.
+While a large majority agree that the latest financial technologies should be available to them, when it comes to newer digital ways of managing money, we see some reluctance around adoption, with concerns about security, privacy, and maintaining control of finances appearing to be key barriers.

 More than anywhere else in the world, challenger banks have found their greatest successes in Europe, due in no small part to the sheer size and regulatory framework of the market.
 In short, once a company is granted a banking license from the EU’s central bank it is allowed to operate across all EU countries.
 With Brexit looming, this might prove problematic for UK customers eventually, but for everyone else on the continent, it’s great news indeed.